jlenthe/math-concepts-guide/CONTRIBUTING.md

 To build using docker images, you will need:

-- Docker
+- Docker or Podman
 - Bash

-### Building in a Docker Container
+### Building in a Container

-We recommend building with docker on a UNIX-like system since this easily allows for a consistent and reproducible build environment as well as easy access to the latest version of LaTeX and its supporting tools and packages.
+We recommend building with docker or podman on a UNIX-like system since this easily allows for a consistent and reproducible build environment as well as easy access to the latest version of LaTeX and its supporting tools and packages.

 To build the PDF file in a docker container: